 But with a few soft words of encouragement and gentle touches from the officers, Cinder started to let her sweet disposition show, hesitantly leaning in for a few more scratches behind her ears.

 Cinder was one of 40 German shepherds seized from the property and transported to Somerset County Animal Control for care and veterinary treatment; 14 puppies were born after the rescue.
 The breeder has been charged with animal cruelty.

 The Humane Society of the United States provided grants to help with the dogs’ care, including spay/neuter surgeries, and placed some of the animals with its Shelter and Rescue Partners for adoption.
-Shalimar Hightower, animal crimes manager for the HSUS Animal Rescue Team, says this type of support is vital in the fight against puppy mills because it provides relief to under-resourced shelters and allows law enforcement to pursue cruelty cases knowing help is available after the animals are seized.
+Shalimar Hightower, animal crimes manager for the our Animal Rescue and Response team, says this type of support is vital in the fight against puppy mills because it provides relief to under-resourced shelters and allows law enforcement to pursue cruelty cases knowing help is available after the animals are seized.

 “We are able to assess their needs, offer funding that assists with the significant medical care and provide safe and proper placement for these darlings who would have otherwise been pushed through a vicious cycle,” Hightower says.